bikeshaving/crank/website/guides/06-working-with-typescript.md

 }
 ```

-Anything assignable to `Child` can be part of the element tree.
+Anything assignable to `Child` can be part of the element tree, and almost anything can be assigned to `Child`.

 ## Typing props
 You can type the props object passed to components.
 This allows JSX elements which use your component as a tag to be type-checked.